WEREMSOFT/raylib-wiki-fork/Install-and-configure-Touchscreen-Drivers-(RPi).md

     sudo touch /etc/pointercal

-The **ts_calibrate** procedure can be run as often as you like, and it is particularly important to do so if the on-screen cursor doesn't seem to align accurately with the point you touched.
+The **ts_calibrate** procedure can be run as often as you like, and it is particularly important to do so if the on-screen cursor doesn't seem to align accurately with the point you touched. **Note:** if you are running ts_uinput as a daemon you will need to stop and re-start it following a re-calibration, as the calibration data is only read once when ts_uinput loads.

 I found I needed to explicitly specify the location for the various parameters when running both **ts_calibrate** and **ts_uinput**